Skip to main content

 1. Optionally, choose a share name.
 Default will be the database name.

-2. Choose whether the share should only be accessible by users in your Organization, anyone with the share link, or only specified users in your Organization.
+2. Choose whether the share should only be accessible by all users in your Organization, specified users in your Organization, or any MotherDuck user in the same cloud region who has access to the share link.

 3. Choose whether the share should be automatically updated or not.
 Default is MANUAL